mrkkrp/zip/README.md

 ### LibZip

-This is bindings to C library `ziplib`.
+This is bindings to C library [`libzip`](https://en.wikipedia.org/wiki/Libzip).
 There is always certain kind of trouble when you are using bindings.
 For example, you need to take care that target library is installed and its version is compatible with version of your binding.
 Yes, this means additional headaches.
 It should be just “plug and play” (if you're using Stack), but now you need to watch out for compatibility.

 It's not that bad with libraries that do not break their API for years, but it's not the case with `ziplib`.
 As maintainer of `LibZip` puts it: